-Dr. Brigid Gregg is an Assistant Professor in the Department of Pediatrics.
+Brigid Gregg is an Assistant Professor in the Department of Pediatrics.
 Her work involves understanding how early life nutrient exposure influence body composition.
 Childhood obesity is one of the potential outcomes of developmental stressors.
-She earned a B.S. in Animal Physiology and Neuroscience from the University of California, San Diego and an MD at Case Western Reserve University.
+Dr. Gregg earned a B.S. in Animal Physiology and Neuroscience from the University of California, San Diego and an MD at Case Western Reserve University.

 Joyce Lee is a physician, researcher, and design thinker.
-She is one of the few individuals in the country with formal training in Pediatric Endocrinology and Health Services Research, and she holds a Master in Public Health from the Department of Health Management and Policy at the University of Michigan.
-Dr. Lee is Associate Professor of Pediatrics at the University of Michigan Medical School, with a joint appointment in the Department of Environmental Sciences at the University of Michigan School of Public Health.
-She conducts clinical and health services research in the areas of pediatric obesity and diabetes, and co-directs an emerging technologies program that uses mobile technology and data visualization to help children and families self-manage chronic diseases.
-She can be found on twitter (@joyclee) and at her website, http://joycelee.me/.
+She is one of the few individuals in the country with formal training in Pediatric Endocrinology and Health Services Research, and she holds a Master’s in Public Health from the Department of Health Management and Policy at the University of Michigan.
+Dr. Lee is the Robert P. Kelch, MD Research Professor of Pediatrics at the U-M Medical School, with a joint appointment in the Department of Nutritional Sciences at the U-M School of Public Health.
+She conducts clinical and health services research in the areas of pediatric obesity and diabetes.
+She can be found on twitter (@joyclee) and at her website, doctorasdesigner.com.

 “I am thrilled to have the opportunity to collaborate with individuals in diverse disciplines to address the problem of childhood obesity.
 Addressing childhood obesity successfully will require collaborations at the edges of different disciplines and I’m very enthusiastic about learning from my colleagues and expanding my own thinking.”

-Julie Lumeng is a developmental and behavioral pediatrician who studies stress, eating behavior, and contributors to obesity risk in young, low-income children.
-For the last decade, her work has been primarily within Head Start.
+Julie Lumeng is the Thomas P. Borders Family Research Professor of Child Behavior and Development in the Department of Pediatrics at the U-M Medical School and Director of the Center for Human Growth and Development.
+She is a developmental and behavioral pediatrician who studies stress, eating behavior, and contributors to obesity risk in young, low-income children.
+For the last decade, Dr. Lumeng’s work has been primarily within Head Start.
 She is currently examining how stress in children’s lives may alter stress hormones, which may drive appetite and lead to excessive weight gain; how differences in Head Start program characteristics may be associated with differences in rate of weight gain over the course of the academic year in Head Start; and how maternal feeding practices are associated with childhood obesity among 5-year-old Head Start graduates.
 She is currently directing a 4-year randomized controlled trial within three different Head Start programs in Michigan, examining how both nutrition and parenting interventions may prevent obesity.
 Dr. Lumeng completed her MD (1997) and training in Pediatrics at the University of Michigan, and a fellowship in Developmental and Behavioral Pediatrics at Boston University.

 “The Momentum Center is a wonderful meeting of the minds!
 I am delighted to be involved with so many energetic people from such a wide variety of backgrounds.
 Our researchers bring unique but collaborative perspectives on the challenge of impacting the obesity epidemic in our society.”